 5 – Consider the comps.

 Like location, this is also a no-brainer.
 But there are just so many things to compare with multifamily units.
-You could blow would-be tenants with a kitchen upgrade, but if the unit doesn’t offer a terrace, roof deck, pool, or any other desirable amenity, they will move in somewhere else.
+You could blow would-be tenants with a kitchen upgrade, but if the unit doesn’t offer a terrace, roof deck, pool, or any other desirable amenity, they may opt to move in somewhere else.

 6 – Remember to factor in all units.